wendzdev/laravel-queues-redis/README.md

 Simple Queue Jobs with Laravel

-Set up Docker containers this includes the following services PHP8.1-fpm, Redis and NGINX
+Set up Docker containers this includes the following services PHP, Redis and NGINX

 Utilized Redis as the data store to maintain job details